Vic-Warden/Smart-Calendar/docs/Research.md

 **Research question :**

-How can React help me design an interface where users customize the voices of their cuckoo clock?
+How can React help me design an interface where users customize the voices of their cuckoo clock ?

 **Sub-questions :**

-**Front-end**

-Why is React best suited to improve the interactivity and user experience of my web interface ?

-How can React help me easily create an interface where users choose their own Warhammer-inspired voices and interactions ?

-**Back-end**

-Why choose Node.js with Express rather than another technology to improve server-side performance and data management ?

-Is Node.js really effective for managing real-time data exchanges between my website and my ESP32 ?
+How does React make it easy to manage customizable options (such as Warhammer voice lists) in a user interface ?

 ---